 For several years the children’s achievements at Key Stage One have been judged as ‘good’.

-This is because whilst on average children enter our Foundation Stage achieving below the national average, by the time they leave us in Year 2 they have on average achieved in line with the national average, demonstrating good progress.
+This is because whilst on average children enter our Foundation Stage achieving below the national average, by the time they leave us in Year 2 they have on average achieved in line or above the national average, demonstrating good progress.

 This is down to the hard work and high aspirations of our staff and parents who are dedicated to ensuring our children have the best possible start in life.
 Let us not forget our children’s determination to succeed, positive attitudes to learning and commitment to doing their best.